Cubs break out of slump, slip by reeling Pirates 4-2

 UP NEXT

 Cubs: Zach Davies (1-0, 3.18 ERA) will go for his second victory over the Pirates in a week when the teams meet on Saturday.
-Davies held Pittsburgh to two runs in 5 2/3 innings in his debut with the Cubs last Sunday.

-Pirates: Mitch Keller (0-1, 9.00) will attempt to bounce back after lasting just three innings against Chicago.
+Pirates: Mitch Keller (0-1, 9.00) will attempt to bounce back after lasting just three innings against Chicago last weekend.
 Keller has been struggling with his command.
 He’s issued 12 walks in 14 1/3 innings since the beginning of spring training.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports